laurenmills300/PCC6803_compare_proteome/README.md

 For the first step in the analysis, PCC6803_comparative_analysis.py must be run.
 In this example, the central metabolsim table (ST1) is used.
 The python code has detailed notes within the script to explain each step, but below are a few points which should be highlighted for users.

 Outline of PCC6803_comparative_analysis.py
-1. Lines 13 - 149, formats and concatenates the two original excel files into one dataframe required for the analysis.

-2. Line 169 can be changed to allow for the proteome file of any cyanobacterial species to be used here.
-This must be downloaded by the user from the NCBI's website.

-3. Line 171 uses the subprocess function to create a local BLAST database for the cyanoabcterial strain.
-For this, the BLAST+ must be installed on the users computer.
-See https://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE_TYPE=BlastDocs&DOC_TYPE=Download for more details.

-4. Line 213 is where the conditions for the BLAST search can be changed, the output format can be changed, as well as the e-value cut off.

-The code then goes on to format the output for an easy-to-read, colour cooded table showing the hits associated with each well documetned PCC 6803 protein.

-The second code, unique_proteins_information.py, can be used to identify any protein IDs that did not match any of PCC 6803's proteome and can therefore be described as distinctly different (depending on the E-value chosen).
-Again, this code is heavily annotated but a few points to note:

-1. Line 21, can be changed by the used for the appropriate FASTA file for the species used in analsyis.
-2. Line 94, insert an email address into the Entrez.email line to increase the speed of the code.

-More information from the Entrez database may be available depending on the species used for the comparison.
-The code can easily be adjusted to add this extra information in.

 References: